How to Make Moong (Green Gram) and Kale Chane (Black Gram) Sprouts

 - Once germinated, the sprouts can be preserved in a container, in the refrigerator.
 They can last for 4 to 5 days comfortably.

-Easy steps (with pictures) to make black gram sprouts at home : follow the instructions
+Step-by-step guide to make black gram sprouts at home

 Do you include sprouts everyday in your diet?